Cavayman/myosbb-back/README.md

 LVJAVAAA-74: Commit Description.

-Now project runs with Tomcat8.
+How to run project with Tomcat8.
 1) install Tomcat8
 2) run project with it